background 0background 1background 2background 3

 Attend a Virtual Information Session

 All applicants must attend a virtual information session.
-Dates are updated periodically above.
+Dates are updated above periodically.

 Complete an Application

 NOTE: The "Single Subject Credential Program" is listed as a "face to face" program.
-Once you start an application, you can designate which format (in person for Humboldt County residents or online/intern if you are interested in the intern option/live in a rural area of CA).
+Once you start an application, you can designate which format you would like to apply to (in person for Humboldt County residents or online/intern if you are interested in the intern option/live in a rural area of CA).

 Two Recommendations

-You will need to request 2 digital recommendations to be submitted directly to Cal State Apply.
+You will need to request 2 digital recommendations to be submitted directly to Cal State Apply by the application deadline.
 Contact your potential references prior to entering their information into Cal State Apply and "saving a recommendation".
 Academic and professional recommendations are both acceptable.
 It might be more pertinent for you to ask a professor to give you a recommendation if you are applying to the credential program right out of school.
 If you've already been in the workforce for several years, having a professional colleague give you a recommendation might be more relevant.
 Once you have saved an electronic recommendation to Cal State Apply, an email request will automatically be sent to the recommender on your behalf.
-Please advise your recommender to look for the email from Cal State Apply in their Spam folder if they are unable to locate the email!
+Please advise your recommender to look for the email from Cal State Apply in their Spam folder if they are unable to locate the email.
+After submitting your application, you are able to return to your application to check the status of your recommendations.

 Personal Statement

-A short personal statement about your experience and why you want to become a teacher is required within the application via Cal State Apply.
+A 300 word personal statement about your experience and why you want to become a teacher is required within the application via Cal State Apply.

 Transcripts and Resume